EivindArvesen/react-workshop/exercise-5/README.md

 We'll explore this extension more as we go along.
 For now, let's get on with our app.

-## 5.2 - Moving the ArchivedTodo list to Redux
+## 5.2 - Implementing the ArchivedTodo list in Redux

 Our state exists in Redux but we have yet to connect that state to our React components.
 We will reuse the todoList and the todoItem components to render our archivedTodo list.